March 30 - May 20, 2000

 characteristically associated with Japanese culturetatami mats, karaoke

-machines, plastic food displays, pachinkodeForest explores the politics of
+machines, plastic food displays, pachinkodeForest explores the politics

 identity through its mediation by communications technology and the